Friday, July 9, 2021

 Then Pippa had an awful thought.
 "Are dolls getting melted," she asked in horror, "every time the lightning goes off?"

 "You see," Mandy continued, "If the lightning hits the water, the electricity travels to the shore and into anything standing or sitting on it.
-If we were swimming, or standing on the beach, and lightning struck the water anywhere near us, it would melt our vinyl.
+If we were swimming, or standing on the beach, and lightning struck the water anywhere near us, it could melt our vinyl.
 If there is lightning happening anywhere where you can see it, you need to stay indoors.
 That's why we can't go to the beach today!
 Let's check the weather report for tomorrow," she added.
 "Maybe we can go to the beach then."

 "I'm sad we can't go to the beach," Pippa said, "but I'm glad you know these things, Mandy.
 I don't want to get melted!
 I would rather wait another day to go to the beach than to get melted."